rehierl/abstract-properties/13-x-document-order/12-9-the-tag-based-syntax/2-0-tag-soup-no-doctree.md

 corresponding scopes overlap each other.

-Due to the above, **the tag soup of a document encodes a hierarchy of scopes**, defined based on a sequence of start-tags and end-tags.
-That is because none of the edges of a document tree are actual elements in its tag soup.
-That is because these are encoded into the relationships between the scopes.
+Due to the above, **the tag soup of a document encodes a hierarchy of scopes**, based on a sequence of start- and end-tags.
+That is because none of the edges of a document tree are actual elements in a tag soup, which is because these edges are encoded into the relationships between the scopes.
 The tag soup of a document tree does therefore not define a document tree.

 Instead, a tag soup defines a hierarchy of scopes that corresponds with a document tree.
 One must therefore keep in mind that a tag soup effectively